Using Decoupled Features for Photo-realistic Style Transfer: Experiments

 The results of \cite{wu20} \cite{xie20} \cite{li19}, shown in Figure \ref{statTransfer}, demonstrate that these methods are also not robust outside of their test set and result in banding artifacts and poor color transfer, with the exception of the results of Wu et al. \cite{wu20}.
 It should be noted however, that using the saliency threshold parameter recommended by the authors, the entire image falls under the salient category and thus the method is simply performing the same transfer methodology as \cite{reinhard01}.

-Next, we compare the methods of \cite{grogan17}, \cite{photoshop}, \cite{zabaleta21} qualitatively in Figure \ref{others}, which we identified to be the most promising SotA methods for the photorealistic application.
+Next, we compare the methods of \cite{grogan17}, \cite{photoshop}, \cite{zabaleta21} qualitatively in Figure \ref{others}, which we identified to be the most promising SotA methods for the photo-realistic application.
 One can see that while these methods still result in artifacts in some cases, they are for the most part correctable and limited to clipping or crushing, which can be recovered in pipelines where out of range values are allowed.
+We specifically highlight the results of column 4, where our method is able to match the color of the clipped highlights in the overhead lighting and other white regions of the source and target image, while all other methods render them with the tint of the target illumination.
+This example provides an effective demonstration of the proposed method's ability to independently control distinct tone scale regions by separating clipped white areas from highlights where the illumination color is preserved.
 In the section that follows we describe a psychophysical validation experiment in which observers compared their performance.